metacpan/metacpan-cpan-extracted/distros/P/PICA-Data/README.md

 Remove all fields matching given PICA Path expressions.
 Subfields and positions in the path are ignored.

+## pica\_split( $level )

+Reduce and split record to given level except for identifiers PPN/ILN.
+Returns a list of records.

 # ACCESSORS

 All accessors of `PICA::Data` are also available as ["FUNCTIONS"](#functions), prefixed